 The whole time everything was blue and cold outside like being inside of an iceberg.
-It wasn’t cold out, but the atmosphere was painted like we were underwater or that everything was breathing in a slight blue feeling.
+It wasn’t cold out, but the atmosphere was painted like we were underwater or that everything was breathing in a slightly blue feeling.

 The blue air was like a form of silence or of something going away.
 When light comes behind the cloud and the heat is lessened in the thin, high mountain atmosphere, there is a form of going away that occurs.
 It is the past that is occurring.
 The blue air becomes a form of the creating past that we are riding through.